 The cornucopia symbolizes a wealth of knowledge and good fortune.
 At times, Themis was depicted with a sword, especially when she was most associated with her mother Gaia, the earth goddess.
 But this was a rare depiction.

-Goddess of divine law, Themis was extremely influential in ancient Greece and had power even over the gods at Olympus themselves.
+Goddess of divine law, Themis was extremely influential in ancient Greece and had power even over the Olympian gods themselves.
 Gifted with foresight and prophecy, she was considered very wise and a representative of the laws of both gods and mankind.

-The law and order that Themis personified and upheld was more in the line of natural order and what is correct.
+The law and order that Themis personified and upheld were more in line with the natural order and what is correct.
 This extended to behavior within family or community, which is considered social or cultural in modern times but was thought to be an extension of nature in those days.

 Through her daughters, the Horae and the Moirai, Themis also upheld the natural and moral orders of the world, thus deciding how society and the destiny of every individual being would play out.